uga-libraries/web-archiving/web_archiving_workflow.md

 Archive-It [provides good digital preservation](https://support.archive-it.org/hc/en-us/articles/208117536-Archive-It-Storage-and-Preservation-Policy) for the copies they maintain.
 Additionally, UGA Libraries downloads a copy to store onsite to have local control over these critical resources.

 *   A [script](https://github.com/uga-libraries/web-aip) automatically downloads new WARCs and selected metadata reports via the Archive-It apis on a quarterly basis and packages them as AIPs ready for ingest into our preservation system (ARCHive).
 Downloads are in February, May, August, and November on the 1st.
+Even if seeds have been crawled in previous quarters, a new AIP is made for these WARCs, rather than a new version of the existing AIP, so that we do not need to store extra copies of WARCs from previous crawls in each later version of an AIP.

 *   Review the AIPs for accuracy.
 Check for missing seeds that you crawled this quarter, missing metadata reports, and review the error log from the script.